genesiscommunitysuccess/docs/docs/00_fuse/03_features/01_aggregation.md

 ### Where clause

-The `where` block will filter records prior to aggregation based on a condition.
+The `where` block will filter records prior to aggregation based on the condition.
 This must be defined in the object's `init` block.
-The conditional operators supported are the same as in the conditional expressions shown above.
+The conditional operators supported are the same as the conditional expressions shown above.

-Example:
+An example:
 ```kotlin
 init {
     where {